 Products for Fluorescence spectroscopy

-A number of OEM spectrometer spectrometers are available at Ibsen that is well suited for fluorescence spectroscopy and measurements.
+A number of OEM spectrometers are available at Ibsen that is well suited for fluorescence spectroscopy and measurements.
 We recommend our Compact FREEDOM spectrometers being cost-efficient with high performance and our High Throughput ROCK spectrometers for their uncompromised performance.

 Our transmission grating based spectrometers are ideally suited for fluorescence spectroscopy due to the following benefits:

 - Nearly 100% polarization independent efficiency (optical throughput)